grgbr/dpack/sphinx/api.rst

 ========

-When compiled with the :c:macro:`CONFIG_DPACK_SCALAR` build configuration option enabled, the DPack library provides support for integer (un)serialization operations.
+When compiled with the :c:macro:`CONFIG_DPACK_SCALAR` build configuration option enabled, the DPack library provides support for integer (de)serialization operations.
 These are:

 .. hlist::